 Restorative practice fills this 'relationships education' gap, and helps teams to generate consensus around how to define good, healthy and productive relationships in a team.
 This includes people agreeing how to structure a conversation that is difficult; how to hold ourselves and each other to account; how to deliberately build team cohesion; how to respond when there's confrontation and conflict.

-If you want your team/department to develop a shared understanding of the above, then this book is a great introduction.
+If you want your team/department to develop a shared understanding of the above, then this CPD is definitely for you.

 Intended outcomes